Fu-Go balloon bomb: After World War II

 All Japanese records on the Fu-Go program were destroyed in compliance with a directive issued on August 15, 1945, the day Japan announced its surrender.
 Thus, a single interview with Lieutenant Colonel Terato Kunitake of the Army General Staff and a Major Inouye became the source of nearly all information on the project's objectives for U.S. investigators.
 A five-volume report, prepared by a team led by Karl T. Compton of the Office of Scientific Research and Development and Edward L. Moreland of MIT, was later submitted to President Harry S. Truman.

 The remains of balloons have continued to be discovered after the war.
 At least eight were found in the 1940s, three in the 1950s, two in the 1960s, and one in the 1970s.
 A carriage with a live bomb was found near Lumby, British Columbia, in 2014 and detonated by a Royal Canadian Navy ordnance disposal team.
 Remains of another balloon were found near McBride, British Columbia, in 2019.
-Many war museums in the U.S. and Canada hold Fu-Go fragments, including the National Air and Space Museum and the Canadian War Museum.
+Many war museums in the U.S. and Canada hold Fu-Go fragments, including the National Air and Space Museum, Comox Air Force Museum and the Canadian War Museum.

+In popular culture

+Fu-Go bombs were used as a major plot point in the Hawaii Five-0 reboot episode Ua ola loko i ke aloha.